pcaversaccio/pool-viewer/README.md

 While proof-of-work (PoW) is associated with miners, in Ethereum 2.0 validators are proof-of-stake (PoS) **virtual miners**. **Validators** are actively participating in the consensus of the Ethereum 2.0 protocol.
 Validators are virtual and are activated by stakers.
 Each validator has a maximum balance of *32 ETH*, but stakers can stake all their ETH.
 For every 32 ETH staked, one validator is activated.

 A block **proposer** is a validator that has been pseudorandomly selected to build a block.
 Furthermore, most of the time, validators are **attesters** that vote on beacon blocks and shard blocks.
-These votes are recorded in the beacon shain.
+These votes are recorded in the beacon chain.
 The votes determine the head of the beacon chain, and the heads of shards.

 A **committee** is a group of validators.
 For security, each slot (in the beacon chain and each shard) has committees of at least 128 validators.
 At every epoch, validators are evenly divided across slots and then subdivided into committees of appropriate size.
 All of the validators from that slot attest to the beacon chain head.
 Each of the committees in that slot attempts to crosslink a particular shard.
 A shuffling algorithm scales up or down the number of committees per slot to get at least 128 validators per committee.